BenJetson/gnome-dash-fix/README.md

 #### Using the legacy shell script

 1. Clone or download this repository from GitHub.
+2. Open a terminal and `cd` to the directory containing the files.
-2. Flag `appfixer.sh` as executable: `chmod +x ./appfixer.sh`
+3. Flag `appfixer.sh` as executable: `chmod +x ./appfixer.sh`
-3. Run `./appfixer.sh` from a terminal.
+4. Run `./appfixer.sh` from a terminal.
-4. Restart GNOME Shell by pressing `ALT+F2` and running the command `r`.
+5. Restart GNOME Shell by pressing `ALT+F2` and running the command `r`.
 Alternatively, you could restart your machine or log out/in to achieve this.
-5. Enjoy!
+6. Enjoy!

 ## Got a problem?